antimalware/manul/README.md

-Manul - a simple extensible antimalware tool for websites
+Manul: a simple extensible antimalware tool for websites
 ====================
 An utility which allows to analyze website logs made by Manul.